 1. For those serious about booking a hunt, the first step is to apply for the draw during May - June.
 Contact the outfitter for assistance with the drawing process.
 You will be given instructions on when, how and which areas to apply.
 We would prefer to hunt desert bighorn sheep in units 15B, 15CN, 15CS, 15D, 16A, 16B, 37A, 43A, 43B, 44B, 45A, 45B, 45C, 46A, 46B.

 2. If you already drew a tag, give us an email or phone call to see if we can guide in your permitted area.
-Also, don't make the mistake of many hunters and contact us after the season has already started.
-A high percentage of hunters try to hunt desert sheep on their own and realize halfway through December that they need an experienced sheep guide in order to be successful.
+Also, a high percentage of hunters try to hunt desert sheep on their own and realize halfway through December that they need an experienced sheep guide in order to be successful.
 Please contact us well in advance, as it takes time (usually 2 to 8 weeks) for hunting guides to obtain the required commercial Federal Land Use Permits for your specific hunt.
 Also, "the sooner, the better" so that we can scout your area.
 We prefer tag holders to book the hunt at least 3 months ahead of time.

 3. If a tag is drawn, a 50% deposit to reserve your spot is required.
 A payment plan can be arranged.
 All payments are NON-REFUNDABLE.
 The remaining balance is due at least 21 days prior to the hunt.
 We recommend cancellation insurance for all of our guests.
 Visit our policy page for more details.

 4. We do not charge a trophy fee.
 The rate shown is the only fee the hunter pays to us, besides customary gratuity.